vpon-sdk/vpon-sdk.github.io/en/ios/ios-idfa.en.md

 <string>Your data will be used to deliver personalized ads to you.</string>
 ```

 >**Note:** We recommend that you can add some explanation of the App Tracking permission and data usage to increase user's willingness to grant the permission.
+For example, `"This identifier will be used to deliver personalized ads to you."`

 ## Step2.
 ATT Framework Implementation